supreme-gg-gg/hotdog-detection/README.md

 [YOLOv8 by Ultralytics](https://github.com/ultralytics/ultralytics)
 [A list of YOLOv8 Performance Metrics](https://docs.ultralytics.com/guides/yolo-performance-metrics/)

 **Please note that the model is only trained on 50 epochs for time efficiency while the recommended by Ultralytics is 300 epochs.
-This could be the cause for certain performance issues.**
+This could be the cause for certain performance issues.
+You should train it for more epoch using steps below.**

 ## Overview

-It is assumed that the user has the dataset prepared.
-The folder inclues a script to fine-tune the pre-trained model and to make inference calls on a particular image.
+The repo inclues a script to fine-tune the pre-trained model and to make inference calls on a particular image.
+The dataset is compressed and uploaded as `data.zip` that you should unzip on your local device on Colab in order to perform training and validation.

 Using a dataset of only 2000 images, it is impossible to train an object detection model of any architecture from scratch.
 Therefore, fine-tuning on custom dataset is a more preferably and efficient technique when approaching this particular vision project.